ahdinosaur/campjs-viii-ludditejs/README.md

 second time presenting at a conference.

-i'm going to attack some JavaScript patterns, but i use those patterns too.
+i might say negative things about some JavaScript patterns, but i use those patterns too.

 everyone in the JavaScript community is doing a wonderful job.